awsdocs/aws-cdk-guide/v2/languages.md

 # Supported programming languages<a name="languages"></a>

-The AWS Cloud Development Kit \(AWS CDK\) has first\-class support for the following general programming languages:
+The AWS Cloud Development Kit \(AWS CDK\) has first\-class support for the following general\-purpose programming languages:
 + TypeScript
 + JavaScript
 + Python